 (place mouse over image for larger view)

-Making custom chain, soldering jump rings, and making prong settings for your stones - it’s all in this live online workshop.
+Making custom chains, soldering jump rings, and making prong settings for your stones - it’s all in this workshop.

 Why would you want to learn how to make chain?